 Amendments added by Public Act 94-836, effective June 6, 2006, required the Treasurer to compare the amount received by the Department of Revenue each month to the amount received in the corresponding month in 2002.
 If the amount received in 2002 was greater than the amount received for the current month, the Comptroller was to transfer the difference from the General Revenue Fund into the MEDF.
-A total of \$286,806.98 was transferred from the General Revenue Fund to the State MEDF in calendar year 2010.
+A total of \$306,625.08 was transferred from the General Revenue Fund to the State MEDF in calendar year 2011.
+However, not all of those funds were actually distributed to Robbins during CY11.

 The State Treasurer is required to make distributions from the MEDF immediately after January 15, April 15, July 15, and October 15 of each year.
 Maximum aggregate distributions of \$500,000 are to be made to each eligible municipality.
+However, in CY11, Robbins only received three payments from the State, one in July and two in December.
+The warrants payable to Robbins were held by the Comptroller's Office due to the State's fiscal issues.

-Before Public Act 96-449 was passed, an eligible city, village, or incorporated town had to have an incinerator within its boundaries that
+Before Public Act 96-449 was passed, an eligible city, village, or incorporated town had to have an incinerator within its boundaries that: